savowood/trading-signal-analyzer/README.md

 - [Babypips FOREX School](https://www.babypips.com/learn/forex) (for FOREX)
 - [CoinMarketCap Learn](https://coinmarketcap.com/alexandria) (for crypto)

+### Dark Flow & Volume Profile
+- Volume profile is a chartist technique for finding value areas
+- Dark pools are private exchanges where institutional orders execute
+- Volume clusters indicate areas where price may find support/resistance
+- Combine with technical analysis for confirmation

 ### Risk Management
 - Never risk more than 1-2% of account per trade
 - Always use stop losses